Projects Timeline

 • Historic Preservation Committee member, Roxie Billings, is conducting genealogical research about the twenty-eight known people who are/were buried at the County Home Cemetery.

 • The committee is beginning to research the topic, “Murders in Bethel.”
 Member Cheryl Haney has uncovered several murders that occurred in the Sunburst logging village.
-Roxie Billings has uncovered a murder that has ties to a County Home Cemetery resident, and another murder connected to a teacher while the first Superintendent of Public Schools who was from Bethel, the Reverend R. A. Sentelle, was present.
+Roxie Billings has uncovered a murder that has ties to a County Home Cemetery resident, as well as another murder connected to a teacher while the first Superintendent of Public Schools who was from Bethel, the Reverend R. A. Sentelle, was present.

 • The committee will continue to investigate the Bud Miller murder by James Sheffield that occurred in the Ark Park section of Bethel in the early 1930s.